t4ym-hackerone/mental-health-project/site/content/post/pandemic.md

 She additionally feels we will prize even the littlest traces of predictability.
 "Infinitesimal minutes I think will feel more fulfilling in light of the fact that we've been underestimating them," she said.

 Yet, as everything returns, we shouldn't fail to focus on the more weak individuals from our networks who may battle.
-"It's truly vital to recognize individuals who have become lost despite any effort to the contrary during the pandemic," Stolow said, "[like] our more established family members or neighbors or companions.
+"It's truly vital to recognize individuals who have become lost despite any effort to the contrary during the pandemic," Stolow said, "like our more established family members or neighbors or companions.
 We really want to connect, even to those companions we haven't addressed in quite a while."

 What's more, albeit the most awful may be behind us, she accepts we will manage the pandemic for quite a while, as exhibited by the dangers presented by the COVID-19 variations.
 "I comprehend everybody needs to fully recover as quick as could be expected however I can see you it won't be that smooth," she said.